narayanprusty/terraform-eks/README.md

-This repository contains terraform configuration file to deploy an EKS cluster.
+This repository contains terraform configuration files to deploy an EKS cluster.

 ## Bootstrap State